anewman66/NanoporeWorkflows/README.md

 # NanoporeWorkflows
 My repository for scripts and workflows revolving around Nanopore sequencing.
-Scripts in this location will be more general, while major projects will likely have their own.
+Scripts in this location will be more general, while major projects will likely have their own repositories with bespoke scripts and pipelines.

 ## Introduction

 The primary workflow begins from FAST5 raw sequencing data from a Nanopore sequencer.
 This pipeline is tested on data from an Oxford Nanopore MinION MK1C with a R
-10.4.1 flowcell.
+10.4.1 flowcell using Adaptive Sampling.

 ## Input files